CS340-21/oss/jting.md

 There have been commits relatively recently, as specified in Sprint 1.
 There are multiple developers contributing.
 There have also been 7 pull requests accepted in the past.
 The readme also specifies that pull requests are welcome.
 Therefore, I can conclude this project is accepting contributions

 ## Sprint 3
+Cross-referencing the libpng/pngread.c file from libpng to dolphin/Externals/libpng/pngpread.c in marley, it appears to have been fixed yet as pngpread.c contains the updated code.

+# skarik / 1Engine (Instance 552)

+## Sprint 1
+This project appears to be active.
+The last commit was on March 7th, meaning the developer has contributed fairly recently.
+Activity is fairly slow, as there have only been 5 commits in the last 2-3 months..
+There are 3 listed contributors, of the 3, 2 of them have no more than 17 commits while one of them has over 450.
+No open issues have been opened on the project, same with milestones exist.
+There is also one closed pull request.
+Therefore, I can conclude that this is an active project.

+## Sprint 2
+There have been commits relatively recently, as specified in Sprint 1.
+There are multiple developers contributing.
+There has been 1 pull requests accepted in the past.
+Therefore, I can conclude this project is accepting contributions

+## Sprint 3
-Cross-referencing the libpng/pngread.c file from libpng to dolphin/Externals/libpng/pngpread.c in marley, it appears to not have been fixed yet as pngread.c does not contain the updated code.
+Cross-referencing the libpng/pngread.c file from libpng to oneEngine/oneGame/source-lib/png/pngpread.c in 1Engine, it appears to not have been fixed yet as pngread.c does not contain the updated code.

+## Sprint 4
+Patches have been created, fixing the vulnerability in pngpread.c and pngrutil.c in the 1Engine project.

 # wheybags / freeablo (Instance 204)